A project of the Urban Institute and

 Neighborhood Info DC works to support community organizations, neighborhood leadership and residents and government as they work to improve the quality of life for people throughout the District of Columbia.

 Looking for data about your community but don't know where to find it?
 Find data in our DC neighborhood profiles in the following subject areas: population, well-being, housing, foreclosures, and schools.
 Browse for relevant statistics and downloadable data.
-If you can't find what you're looking for, ask a question and we will respond to your request within a week.
-Profiles are now updated with ACS data for 2008-2012, SNAP and TANF data for 2014, sales data for 2013, and schools data for 2013-2014.
-(4-20-15) Find data for the following geographies:
+Profiles are now updated with ACS data for 2010-2014 and sales, crime, and TANF/SNAP data for 2015.
+(7-6-16) Find data for the following geographies: